 So, anyway… (this is one of those stories where my husband would say, “where’s the point of this story?”
 And I would say, “I have to tell the story chronologically!”)
 I signed up to be on Laura’s blog tour back in early summer, when only half of the patterns had been revealed.
 I was anxiously awaiting November, so I’d discover which pattern I’d be knitting.
 I nearly fell off my chair when I found out that November’s pattern is Stellanti!
 It’s an amazingly beautiful shawl… and I spotted Laura wearing it at Rhinebeck, but I had no idea it would be part of Adorn Anew!
 I had been coveting it… and I am so excited to be knitting it!

 What is a gradient yarn?

-A gradient yarn is a yarn that slowly shifts from one color into deeper shade of a similar color.
+A gradient yarn is a yarn that slowly shifts from one color into another.
 Although Stellanti would be beautiful with any fingering weight yarn… the gradient yarn used for the sample gives it a little extra pizzazz.

 The samples were knit in Nightfall by Fibro Fibers, which is absolutely stunning.
 But since each skein is hand-dyed (and there’s currently a huge demand for Stellanti!), this particular yarn can be hard to get your hands on.